sujonraihan/ibcs/Linux/filesystems-vfs.md

 ## 💾 Overview

-Linux Filesystems এবং Virtual File System (VFS) হল Linux operating system এর একটি গুরুত্বপূর্ণ অংশ যা file operations, storage management, এবং system performance নিয়ন্ত্রণ করে।
+Linux Filesystems and Virtual File System (VFS) are important parts of the Linux operating system that control file operations, storage management, and system performance.

 ## 🎯 Filesystem Concepts